The best places to travel in Europe – for you.

 Fancy something a little more unusual than a Mediterranean tour?
 If that doesn’t float your boat, why not trace the length of another of Europe’s famous bodies of water – The River Danube.

-Europe’s second longest river winds its way through four capital cities, and an incredible ten countries.
+Europe’s second longest river winds its way through four capital cities and an incredible ten countries.
 That’s more than any other river in the world!
-A Europe trip based on the path of this majestic waterway could be the perfect slow-travel experience.
+An itinerary based on the path of this majestic waterway could be the perfect slow-travel experience.
 Visit the Central European gems of Vienna, Bratislava, Budapest and Belgrade – along with countless other beautiful locations along the way.
 Sample the delicious cuisines, learn about the Danube’s historical importance and enjoy stunning scenery as you go.

 The Experienced Adventurer

 Finally, there are the experienced adventurers among you.
 If you fall into this category, you’ll already be familiar with most regions in Europe.
 You’ve explored Ancient Rome, hiked in the Alps, wandered the cobbled streets of Central Europe.
 You’ve probably ventured to other areas of the world too – South America, South East Asia, India and maybe more… Perhaps you’ve started to feel that there’s nothing left for you in this well-loved and well-trodden continent of ours!
 But yet, there’s still a part of you that thinks there might be more to uncover, and you’re willing to spend a few weeks or months finding out…

 Most likely, you’ve already ticked off a fair few hidden gems as well as the main tourist spots.
 But that’s certainly not to say you’ve seen all there is to see!
 Maybe you’ve discovered some of Eastern Europe as well as Western Europe, but have you considered venturing to Ukraine, the Baltics – perhaps even heading into Russia?